How to create a certificate in Exchange Server? It's important to secure the connections to…

 How to check Let’s Encrypt certificate status?
 Let’s Encrypt is a great way to secure the Exchange Server.
-In our previous article, we explained how to install FREE Let’s Encrypt certificate in Exchange Server.
-Now that we requested a certificate from Let’s Encrypt on the Exchange Server, we like to verify Let’s Encrypt certificate status and if it’s installed correctly.
+Our previous article explained how to install FREE Let’s Encrypt certificate in Exchange Server.
+Now that we requested a certificate from Let’s Encrypt on the Exchange Server, we would like to verify Let’s Encrypt certificate status and if it’s installed correctly.
 In this article, you will learn how to check Let’s Encrypt certificate status.

 Check Let’s Encrypt certificate status

 It’s important to check the certificate after installing or updating the certificate on the Exchange Server.
 There are many ways to verify the new certificate in Exchange Server.
 I recommend checking the certificate in a couple of ways.
-Before we start, let’s have a look if the Let’s Encrypt scheduled task is configured.
+Before we start, let’s see if the Let’s Encrypt scheduled task is configured.

 Check Let’s Encrypt scheduled task

 Let’s Encrypt issued certificate is only valid for 90 days.
 If you want to keep a valid certificate, you need to renew it.
 You can do it by following the install FREE let’s encrypt certificate in Exchange Server.
 I recommend making use of the scheduled task option in the Win-ACME client.
 The scheduled task will check every day to renew the certificate.
 The Win-ACME client renews the certificate if it’s older than 55 days.
 Remember to enable the scheduled task option as described in the article Install FREE Let’s Encrypt certificate in Exchange Server.

 Start the Task Scheduler and verify that Win-ACME Let’s Encrypt is configured.

 Check Let’s Encrypt certificate status in Exchange Admin Center